Jesus Washes the Disciples’ Feet

 For whatever reason, there was no servant to wash the feet of Jesus or the disciples before this meal.
 Instead, Jesus took on the role of the servant and washed feet.
 This was a humble act, not one that a rabbi or teacher would normally do.

-Peter was mortified that his teacher would serve him in this way, but Jesus wanted his followers to know that humility, love and service were acts of a true leader.
+Peter was mortified that his teacher would serve him in this way, but Jesus wanted His followers to know that humility, love and service were acts of a true leader.
 Jesus was going away soon.
-He was setting his followers up to be genuine and effective leaders.
-If Jesus could humble himself in this way, they could also go on to serve others after his death.
+He was setting His followers up to be genuine and effective leaders.
+If Jesus could humble Himself in this way, they could also go on to serve others after His death.

 In John 13:31-35 Jesus makes it clear that love will be the key to helping people understand God.
 If people see love expressed between disciples, then they will recognise that they are God’s people.

-“I give you a new command: Love each other.
+“I give you a new command: ‘Love each other.
 You must love each other as I have loved you.
-All people will know that you are my followers if you love each other.”
+All people will know that you are my followers if you love each other.'”
+John 13:34-35, ICB

 Way to Introduce the Story: